juliquiron/start-with-nimbus/index.md

 Don't have any cryptocurrency yet?
 You can get it easily!.
 Otherwise jump to <a href="#move-your-currency-to-nimbus">move your currency to nimbus</a> section.

-You can do it with multiple platforms, our recommendation is to use [binance](https://binance.com) because is easy and cheap.
+You can buy cryptos with multiple platforms, our recommendation is to use [binance](https://binance.com) because is easy and cheap.

 1. Create your binance account.
 You can do it for free by clicking [here](https://accounts.binance.com/register)
 ![Login binance](assets/img/1_11.webp)